sodadata/docs/soda-sql/tests.md

 # Define tests

-A **test** is a check that Soda SQL performs when it scans a table in your warehouse.
-Technically, it is a Python expression that, during a Soda SQL scan, checks metrics to see if they match the parameters defined for a measurement.
-A single Soda SQL scan runs against a single table in your database, but each scan can run multiple tests against multiple columns.
+A **test** is a check that Soda SQL performs when it scans a dataset in your data source.
+Technically, it is a Python expression that, during a Soda SQL scan, checks metrics to see if they match the parameters you defined for a measurement.
+A single Soda SQL scan runs against a single dataset in your data source, but each scan can run multiple tests against multiple columns.

 As a result of a scan, each test either passes or fails.
-When a test fails, it means that a property of the data in your table did not match the test parameters you defined.
+When a test fails, it means that a property of the data in your dataset did not match the test parameters you defined.
 In other words, any test that returns `true` during a Soda SQL scan passes; any test that returns `false`, fails.

 The **scan results** appear in your command-line interface (CLI).
 The results include an exit code which is an indicator of the test results: `0` means all tests passed; a non-zero value means one or more tests have failed.
 See [Scan output in Soda SQL]({% link soda/scan.md %}#scan-output-in-soda-sql) for details.

-**Soda Cloud** refers to tests as **monitors**.
-Refer to [Create monitors and alerts]({% link soda-cloud/monitors.md %}) to learn how to define a monitor using Soda Cloud.
+**Soda Cloud** defines tests inside **monitors**.
+Refer to [Create monitors and alerts]({% link soda-cloud/monitors.md %}) to learn how to define a test in a monitor using Soda Cloud.

 ## Define tests using metrics

-You define your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) which is associated with a specific table in your database.
-You can write tests using **[default metrics]({% link soda-sql/sql_metrics.md %})** that Soda SQL applies to an entire table (table metrics), or to individual columns you identify (column metrics).
-You can also write tests using **[custom metrics]({% link soda-sql/sql_metrics.md %}#sql-metrics)** (SQL metrics) that you can apply to an entire table or individual columns.
-See [example tests]({% link soda-sql/examples-by-metric.md %}) that use each default metric.
+You define your tests in your [scan YAML file]({% link soda-sql/scan-yaml.md %}) which is associated with a specific dataset in your data source.
+You can write tests using built-in [dataset metrics]({% link soda-sql/sql_metrics.md %}#table-metrics) that Soda SQL applies to an entire dataset, or built-in [column metrics]({% link soda-sql/sql_metrics.md %}#column-metrics) that Soda SQL applies to individual columns you identify.
+You can also write tests using [custom metrics]({% link soda-sql/sql_metrics.md %}#sql-metrics) (also known as SQL metrics) that you can apply to an entire dataset or to individual columns.
+See [example tests]({% link soda-sql/examples-by-metric.md %}) that use each built-in metric.

 Regardless of where it applies, each test is generally comprised of three parts:

-- a metric (a property of the data in your database)
+- a metric (a property of the data in your data source)
 - a comparison operator
 - a value